AliceO2Group/Configuration/README.md

 ## Examples
-There are usage examples in the files src/EtcdExample.cxx and test/Examples.cxx
+There are usage examples in the file test/Examples.cxx.
+The unit tests may also be useful as examples.

 ## Dependencies